benjamindean/furi-kura/README.md

-# furi-kura
+# Furi Kura
-reddit indicator for Linux
+Linux appindicator for reddit.

+**NOTE:** This app is currently under development.